Answers To Commonly Asked Questions

 I'm new to CBD.
 What do I need to look for?

 CBG is a non-psychoactive compound found in the hemp plant.
 It is a precursor to several other cannabinoids like THC and CBD.
-According to the current research we have on hemp, CBG seems to help with health problems like muscle cramps, depression, pain, and anxiety.
+According to the current research we have on hemp, CBG may help with muscle cramps, depression, pain, and anxiety.

 Using CBD Distillate Versus CBD Isolate